At UOW, we want to make your online enrolment as easy as possible.

 Domestic undergraduate students may enrol in a minimum of one, and maximum of four subjects.
 To complete an undergraduate course within the duration specified in the Course Handbook, students should be enrolling in four (4) subjects per session.

-Note: If you are enrolled in less than three (3) subjects* you will be considered a part time student.
+Note: If you are enrolled in less than three (3) subjects* you will be considered a part-time student.
 This can affect Government benefits.
 All international students are required to enrol in full-time studies, i.e. four (4) subjects, as per student visa requirements.
-If you are enrolling in a postgraduate course, please refer to the Postgraduate Course Handbook.

 When I try to enrol I receive the message ‘Course constraint’.
 What do I do?